DavidGomez-dev/meddiccscorelanding/_pages/terms.md

 ### Subscription cancellations

 You may cancel Your Subscription renewal either through Your Account settings page or by contacting the Company.
-You will not receive a refund for the fees You already paid for Your current Subscription period and You will be able to access the Service until the end of Your current Subscription period.
+If You cancel within 30 days of the initial purchase, You are eligible for a full refund of the fees paid.
+If You cancel after the 30-day period, You will not receive a refund for the fees already paid for Your current Subscription period, but You will be able to access the Service until the end of Your current Subscription period.

-If the Subscription has been made through an In-app Purchase, You can cancel the renewal of Your Subscription with the Application Store.

 ### Billing